-All corporations and partnerships required to file Schedule M-3 would be required to file their income tax returns electronically.
-In the case of large taxpayers not required to file Schedule M-3 (such as exempt organizations), the regulatory authority to require electronic filing would be expanded beyond the current 250-return minimum.
+All corporations and partnerships required to file Schedule M-3 would be required to file their tax returns electronically.
+In the case of certain other large taxpayers not required to file Schedule M-3 (such as exempt organizations), the regulatory authority to require electronic filing would be expanded to allow reduction of the current threshold of filing 250 or more returns during a calendar year.
 Nevertheless, any new regulations would balance the benefits of electronic filing against any burden that might accrue to taxpayers, and implementation would take place incrementally to afford adequate time for transition to electronic filing.
-Taxpayers would be able to request waivers of this requirement if they cannot meet the requirement due to technology constraints, if compliance with the requirement would result in undue financial burden, or if other criteria specified in regulations are met.
+Taxpayers would be able to request waivers of this requirement if they cannot meet the requirement due to technological constraints, if compliance with the requirement would result in undue financial burden, or if other criteria specified in regulations are met.

-The provision would be effective for tax years ending on or after December 31, 2008.
+The provision would be effective for tax years ending after December 31, 2008.